dalogax/backendDevTest/readme.md

 :electron::electron::electron::electron:

-DEVELOPMENT:
+## Development:

+I used hexagonal architecture for the solution, to show the three layers of structure Application, Domain and Infrastructure.

+You just need to download the project and update the dependencies in the build.gradle file.

+Once downloaded, you can run clean, build and bootRun then the application will be up and running.

-you can try the url with postman, for productId:
+you can test the url with postman, for productId:

 GET: